 Learning from both residents and faculty, students gain a well-rounded view into the practice of dermatology.
 For example, in the Taubman Center, students work one-on-one with a resident who provides a significant teaching component regarding the diagnosis and clinical care of each patient.
 Students also attend daily conferences with Dermatology faculty and weekly lectures with the clerkship director in addition to shadowing residents in clinic.

-During this clinical rotation, 4th year students work at all our locations, including the Taubman Center, Dexter Family Practice, the Reichert Health Building (St. Joe), U-M Health Service and the VA Clinic in Ann Arbor.
+During this clinical rotation, 4th year students work at all our locations, including the Taubman Center, Dominos Farms, Cancer Center and U-M Health Service and the VA Clinic in Ann Arbor.

 Faculty and House Officers independently evaluate students based on observation and an oral presentation.
 Student success is measured on the quality of care provided (including clinical judgment), participation and performance in conferences, level of knowledge, skill level, and presentation.
 A Final Performance Report is prepared by the Clerkship Director to summarize each student's performance and assign a grade.
 These reports become part of the student's permanent record.